 [Home] A premium discount of up to 10% is applied to your first years premium when you buy a new home insurance policy online including the following optional covers (if applicable); Accidental damage, Flood, Motor Burnout and Portable Contents.
 This discount is not applied on renewal.

-[Landlord] A premium discount of up to 10% is applied to your first years premium when you buy a new Landlord insurance policy online including to optional covers if selected; Rent default and Flood.
+[Landlord] A premium discount of up to 10% is applied to your first years premium when you buy a new Landlord insurance policy online including to optional covers if selected; flood.
 This discount is not applied on renewal.

 [Applies to Home & Contents only] A discount of up to 10% for combining Buildings and Contents covers on one policy is applied for Building and Contents, Motor Burnout and Accidental damage cover where applicable.
 The combined policy discount does not apply to the optional Flood or Portable Contents covers.

 When you take out a new policy, we calculate your No Claims Bonus based on your home or landlords (as applicable) insurance claims history.
 To qualify for the maximum No Claim Bonus of 30%, home insurance customers must have had no Building or Contents insurance claims in the preceding five years.
 Landlord customers must have had no Landlord insurance claims in the preceding 3 years.
 However, customers who have had claims may still qualify for a reduced No Claim Bonus.